daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 # (e.g. opening the Git Bash terminal and typing or pasting commands).
 # If you run a bash script or makefile,
 # the original command is used instead of your alias.
-# Run Python and Docker in compatibilty mode when started from an interactive shell
+# Run Python and Docker in compatibility mode when started from an interactive shell
 alias python="winpty python"
 alias docker="winpty docker"
 ```